amit2214/Pymaceuticals-Challenge-5/README.md

-I used the module 5 class recordings and activities to help me complete this challange.
-I was having some issues creating line and scatter plots, and I used matplotlib's wesbite for references and code.
+I used the module 5 class recordings and activities to help me complete this challenge.
+I was having some issues creating line and scatter plots, and I used matplotlib's wesbite (https://matplotlib.org/) for references and code.